Our management team

-Rob Music has 25 years' experience working for a range of health care charities.
-He joined Jo's Cervical Cancer Trust in September 2008 bringing a range of skills including senior management, service development, fundraising, strategy and communications.
-Other charities he has worked for include Help the Aged, Endometriosis UK and The Stroke Association.
-Since joining the charity, he has overseen positive change including a 600% increase in income, the development of new support services, a major rebrand and successful high profile awareness campaigns.
-Additionally the charity has built positive relationships with key funders, media, policy and health influencers and Rob sits on a number of influential committees.
+Rob joined Jo’s in 2008 and has over 25 years' experience working for health care charities.
+He brings a range of skills to the charity from senior management, service development, fundraising, public affairs, strategy and communications.
+Rob has overseen a period of sustained growth and development including: income increasing by over 900%, the development of new support services, a wide range of popular and award winning health information, implemented a major rebrand and running successful high profile awareness campaigns.
+In addition, the charity has built positive relationships with key funders, media, policy and health influencers and Rob sits on a number of influential committees across the UK.

 Head of Support Services and Deputy Chief Executive